zephir-lang/zephir-docs/en/installation.md

 * autoconf 2.31 or later
 * automake 1.14 or later
 * libpcre3
-* php development headers and tools
+* PHP development headers and tools
-* The build-essential package when using gcc on Ubuntu (and likely other distributions as well)
+* The build-essential package when using gcc on Ubuntu (and likely in other distributions as well)

 If you're using Ubuntu, you can install the required packages this way: